 (The '_start.sh' suffix was used for the tkGooies startup script to make it clear that the file is a startup shell script, and NOT a directory or a 'binary' executable.)

 The instructions would vary depending on the desktop environment used --- Gnome, KDE, Xfe, LXDE, or whatever.

 For a file manager like Nautilus, you could also give instructions to users on how to add a utility like 'xpg' to the 'Open with' options of the file manager.
 See the bottom of the 'xpg' download page for examples of such instructions.

 You could paraphrase instructions that are outlined at the bottom of the FE download web pages, on this site, for each of the FE subsystems.

 At this point, the users should be able to invoke the respective startup scripts with icons or aliases (or 'Open with' options) that they have defined.

-So now we have our first 'central' installation of the FE subsystems 'xpg', 'feAppMenus', and 'feHandyTools'.
+So now we have our first 'central' installation of the FE subsystems 'xpg', 'feAppMenus', and 'tkGooies'.

-Note that there are significant advantages to having apps in a single subdirectory of a top-level directory like '/apps' --- the subdirectory being named according to the application, rather than having the files of an application scattered through system directories like /usr/bin, /usr/share, /usr/lib, /lib, and /var.
+Note that there are significant advantages to having essentially all the files of an app under a single subdirectory of a top-level directory like '/apps' --- example: /apps/feXpg_yyyymmmdd --- rather than having the files of an application scattered through system directories like /usr/bin, /usr/share, /usr/lib, /lib, and /var.